Insider-Threat/Insider-Threat/TTPs/IT1040-Use of File Share Site with External User.md

 ## **Overview:**
-When a Company uses a File Sharing or Hosting Application, like Microsoft SharePoint or Box, users are about to share files with others outside of the Company.
+When a Company uses a File Sharing or Hosting Application, like Microsoft SharePoint or Box, users may have the ability to share files with others outside of the Company.
 A malicious Insider, may use this as an opportunity to share data with others or allow their personal account access to restricted data in an attempt to avoid detection.

 ## **Example Scenario:**